HL7/FHIRPath/spec/fluentpath.md

 |`false`|`true`|`true`|`true`|
 |empty (`{ }`)|`true`|empty (`{ }`)|empty (`{ }`)|

+The implies operator is useful for testing conditionals.
+For example, if a given name is present, then a family name must be as well:

+    Patient.name.given.exists() implies Patient.name.family.exists()

 ### 6.6 Math
 The math operators require each operand to be a single element.
 Both operands must be of the same type, each operator below specifies which types are supported.